-At West 1 Physiotherapy and Pilates, we know that life can be tough on a woman’s body, particularly during pregnancy, birth and beyond.
+At West 1 Health, we know that life can be tough on a woman’s body, particularly during pregnancy, birth and beyond.

 Childbirth can lead to pelvic floor issues, which can be a source of embarrassment for many women.
 But those potentially embarrassing conditions aren’t limited to new mums – urine incontinence issues can affect all women.